Tell me the weight of a snowflake,” a coal-mouse (a small bird) asked a wild dove.

 Yes indeed.
 Just one little thing can make all the difference.

-So, what if we begin our day with this question “In what ways today, can I nurture and inspire the human spirit, raise the flag of compassion and make a fellow human glad to be alive?”
-(FYI; if you are looking for the ROI on kindness, you’re asking the wrong questions.)
+So, what if we begin our day with this question “In what ways today, can I nurture and inspire the human spirit, raise the flags of compassion and healing and restoration, and make a fellow human glad to be alive?”
+(FYI; if we are looking for the ROI—return on investment—on kindness, we’re asking the wrong question.)

 I am willing to not worry about the outcome.

-I am willing not to worry about what people think or say, or how it will be measured in the court of public opinion.
+I am willing not to worry about what people think or say, or how acts of kindness will be measured in the court of public opinion.